Lewis County License Hearing Guide

 Related Guides

-Lewis DUI License Suspension & ALR Hearing: Act Fast to Protect Your Driving Privileges
+Lewis County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Lewis County, you have an extremely limited window to protect your driving privileges.
-You MUST request an ALR hearing within 15 days of your arrest.
+Following a DUI arrest in Lewis County, you have a very limited window to act to potentially save your driver's license.
+You must request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
 This deadline is strictly enforced.

-• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
-There is little to no recourse if you miss this deadline.
-Do not delay!
+• What Happens if You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it's vital to act quickly.

 Automatic License Suspension